Editor’s note: This course only opens for enrollment a few times each year, and it’s open now through March 5, 2021. Register for DIY MFA here.

 This 10-week program includes ten modules, full-to-the-brim with material to help you write more, write better, write smarter.

-Your investment for the course is $499 or a payment plan with three monthly installments of $199.
+Your investment for this online writing course is $499 or a payment plan with three monthly installments of $199.
 It’s not a small fee, but it’s also a drop in the bucket compared to what you could pay for a traditional MFA.

 - 10 modules of material, each based on one of the essential components of a writer’s education.